ShoumoPal/Agent_Library/README.md

 An **AI-powered agentic library application** built with **Django**, **LangChain**, and **Gemini Free API**, with a custom **JavaScript + CSS frontend**.

 The project demonstrates how intelligent agents can be integrated into a web application for interactive querying, resource management, and AI-driven responses.
+All you have to do is pick or search for your own genre, and the backend agent would fetch 6 book recommendations for you!
+There is also an option to generate a summary for the given book as well.

 ---